C2SM/spack-c2sm/README.md

-# The spack extension of C2SM and MCH
+# The spack extension of C2SM and MCH test
 [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://C2SM.github.io/spack-c2sm/latest)

 Spack is the package manager used by C2SM and MeteoSwiss to install and deploy software on supercomputers, local machines and the cloud.